UoB-COMSM0166/2025-group-15/README.md

 ### Ideation Process

 Our team initially proposed seven game ideas across genres like puzzle survival, parkour action, and shooting.
-After evaluating feasibility, appeal, and development potential, we narrowed them down to two promising concepts.To explore these ideas, we created paper prototypes to simulate and assess core mechanics.
+After evaluating feasibility, appeal, and development potential, we narrowed them down to two promising concepts.
+To explore these ideas, we created paper prototypes to simulate and assess core mechanics.

 <p align="center"><i>Figure 1: Paper Prototype for <a href="https://youtu.be/THedwWczyRc">Traffic Theft</a></i></p>
 <p align="center">